 As always if you need help please reach out!
 Contact us via live chat or email to firstname.lastname@example.org

-IMPORTANT!: Changing the name of the website alone won't update or change the connection to your actual site.
+NOTE: Changing the name of the account alone won't update or change the connection to your actual site.
 This will change the display name only.
 Be sure to check all the steps for what may apply to you!